Topological recursion relations from Pixton's formula: Main results

 \begin{theorem} There exists a TRR for $\psi_1^g \in \S_{g,1}^g$. \begin{proof} Take $n=1$ and $M = 1$ in the above.
 As observed in the proof of Lemma~\ref{lem:TRRs}, the only dual graphs contributing to $\Omega_{g,1}^{\text{pre}}$ are dual graphs from $\oM_{g,2}$ with additional legs at the vertices.
 Of these, all contribute to the boundary part of $\pi_*(\Omega_{g,1})$ except for the trivial dual graph $\Gamma_0$ and the dual graph of the boundary divisor $\delta_{0, \{1,2\}}$ parameterizing curves on which both marked points lie on a rational tail.
 It is straightforward to compute that the contribution from the latter graph is zero, whereas the contribution from $\Gamma_0$ is a nonzero number $\gamma$.
 Thus, dividing $\pi_*(\Omega_{g,1})$ by $\gamma$ gives the desired TRR. \end{proof} \end{theorem}

-The proof of Theorem~\ref{thm:main} for $n >1$ follows the same template, except that there are nonzero contributions to $\Omega_{g,M}$ both from the trivial dual graph and from the dual graph of each of the boundary divisors $\delta_{0, \{i,n+1\}}$ with $i \in \{2, \ldots, n\}$, all of which push forward to non-boundary components of $\pi_*(\Omega_{g,M})$.
+The proof of Theorem~\ref{thm:main} for $n >1$ follows the same template, except that the terms in $\pi_*(\Omega_{g,M})$ with a trivial dual graph come from terms in $\Omega_{g,M}$ of two different types, both of which contribute nontrivially: those with a trivial dual graph, and those with the dual graph of one of the boundary divisors $\delta_{0, \{i,n+1\}}$ for $i \in \{2, \ldots, n\}$.
 The next section computes these contributions explicitly.